 One or more shiny surfaces reflect extra sunlight onto the pot, increasing its heat potential.

 In our daily life, cookers are nealrly indispensable and very common to all of us.
 The evolution of cookers also has many changes from the most primary to the most modern and convenient ones.
 However, types of cookers like coal, oil or gas cookers have partly affected our environment with numerous toxic gas produced into the air.
+To solve this problem, they have invented electric cookers, but the limited and expensive source of electricity also becomes another problem for the scientists.
+Therefore, the appearrance of the solar cooker with the permanent resource and a great benefit for the environment has marked a new era of technology in household appliance.

 HOW SOLAR COOKERS WORK